ShahabZaib/SafeCast-AI-real-time-disaster-advisory-mistral/README.md

 ✅ Final Advisory:
 - High temperature detected.
 Stay hydrated and avoid outdoor activities.
 - Risk of dehydration.
 Keep emergency supplies ready.

+---

+## 📝 License

+MIT License – free to use, modify, and share with credit.